massyn/server-build/README.md

 # Known Issues
 * When new versions of Ubuntu is relased, there are dependency issues with some of the packages.
 Keeping backwards compatibility is problematic.
 It is recommended that you do a fresh install onto a new VM, and install from scratch.
 Migrating the website and database across should be fairly straight forward.
+* The build script is not taking timezones into consideration.
+Depending on which provider you go with, or how you build the base build, it can run with different time zones.
+This has the impact that the cron jobs may run at times that you did not intend it to.
+Work around is to adjust the timezone manually, or to adjust the crontab schedule according to your needs.
+* The mySQL credentials are not being asked to be stored during build time.
+The build script needs to explicitly ask for it when the mySQL root account is configured.
+Workaround : run the maintain_backup.sh script manually.
+It will force the script to create the credential file.

 ## How to use
 ### DigitalOcean